 By Plane

 There are only 3 international airports in Portugal.
 Lisbon, Porto, And Faro.
-Porto is far north in Portugal, so I will not recommend you to book a flight there if Lagos is your destination.
+Porto is far north in Portugal, so I will not recommend booking a flight there if Lagos is your destination.

 However, if you opt for a road trip through Portugal with several destinations, it is a good place to start your journey.